-After coordinating with department construction field staff, notify the Northeast Region Traffic Section at (920) 366-8033 (secondary contact number is (920) 360-3107) three business days before deploying or changing a message on a PCMS to obtain approval of the proposed message.
-The Northeast Region Traffic Unit will review the proposed message and either approve the message or make necessary changes.
+After coordinating with the department construction field staff, notify the Northeast Region Traffic Section at (920) 360-3107 three business days prior to deploying or changing a message on a PCMS to obtain approval of the proposed message.
+The Northeast Region Traffic Unit will review the proposed message and either approve the message of make necessary changes.

-PCMS boards must be deployed 7 days before the closure of STH 23.
+PCMS boards must be deployed 7 days prior to the closure of lanes and shoulders.